-If the coal ash sample analysis results exceed any certification requirement, this source may continue to be used if the person can demonstrate to the Department's satisfaction that the exceedance was a rare event and is not a typical representation of the coal ash as a whole.
-This demonstration shall include comparisons with prior coal ash analyses, a new sampling strategy and new sample analyses.
-The demonstration shall explain the cause of any high value and how this type of event will be avoided in the future.
+- (a) If the coal ash sample analysis results exceed any certification [requirement] STANDARD, [this source may continue to be used if the person can demonstrate to the Department's satisfaction that the exceedance was a rare event and is not a typical representation of the coal ash as a whole.], THE GENERATOR MUST SUBMIT TO THE DEPARTMENT WITHIN 30 DAYS OF RECEIVING THE RESULTS OF EXCEEDANCE THE FOLLOWING: [This demonstration must include comparisons with prior coal ash analyses, a new sampling strategy and new sample analyses.
+The demonstration must explain the cause of any high value and how this type of event will be avoided in the future.] - (1) IN THE CASE OF LABORATORY ERROR, DOCUMENTATION AND AN EXPLANATION FROM THE LABORATORY OF THE TYPE OF ERROR.
+THIS INFORMATION SHALL BE ACCOMPANIED BY A CORRECTED SAMPLE ANALYSIS OR ADDITIONAL SAMPLE RESULTS DEMONSTRATING THAT THE COAL ASH MEETS THE REQUIREMENTS OF § 290.201(a) (RELATING TO COAL ASH CERTIFICATION). - (2) A DEMONSTRATION THAT THE SAMPLE ANALYSIS IS ANOMALOUS BY PROVIDING ALL OF THE FOLLOWING: - (i) A COMPARISON OF THE ANOMALOUS SAMPLE WITH PRIOR COAL ASH SAMPLES. - (ii) ADDITIONAL SAMPLE RESULTS DEMONSTRATING THAT THE COAL ASH MEETS THE CRITERIA. - (iii) A PLAN FOR TEMPORARY INCREASE IN COAL ASH MONITORING. - (iv) AN EXPLANATION OF THE CAUSE OF THE EXCEEDANCE AND HOW FURTHER EXCEEDANCES WILL BE AVOIDED.